 Minimizes Serious Falls

-This tells you the percent of patients that suffered from a major fall.
-Falls resulting in severe injuries are considered by many experts to be an indicator of the quality of nursing care .
-Major falls leading to injury are often the result of poor nursing care.
+This tells you the percent of patients who have had a major fall.
+Falls resulting in severe injury are often the result of poor nursing care.
+Additional nurse staffing minimizes the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections